Discover the Monterey Bay National Marine Sanctuary

 Similar to National Parks on land, National marine sanctuaries are protected waters that safeguard, shelter and preserve coastal habitats such as reefs, kelp forests, and deep-sea canyons and wildlife including otters, fish and whales.

-The sanctuary offers myriad beaches and tidepools all along its length.
-Discover unique marine animals in their natural habitats at low tide or walk along white sand beaches and enjoy the views.
+The sanctuary offers a myriad of beaches and tidepools that stretch along the coast.
+Discover unique marine animals in their natural habitats at low tide or soak in the views as you walk along white sand beaches.
 Point Pinos, Asilomar State Beach, and Point Lobos State Reserve all offer fabulous opportunities to visit beaches and tide pools.